jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8d.md

 In foundling hospitals and parish charities, the mortality is still greater than among those of the common people.

-38 Every species of animals naturally multiplies in proportion to the means of their subsistence.
+{{< s v="38" >}} Every species of animals naturally multiplies in proportion to the means of their subsistence.
 No species can ever multiply beyond it.

 It is only among poor people that the scantiness of subsistence can limit population growth by destroying their children.

-39 High wages enable the poor to provide better for their children and extend this limit.
+{{< s v="39" >}} High wages enable the poor to provide better for their children and extend this limit.

 High wages naturally increases the population according to the demand for labour.
 If this demand continually increases, high wages encourage marriages and the multiplication of labourers for them to supply such demand with a continually increasing population.

 If wages are less than what is needed to increase the population size, the market would be understocked with labour.

 This deficiency would then increase wages.

 If wages are more than what is needed, the excessive multiplication of labourers would overstock the market.

 The oversupply would soon lower it to the rate required by society.

 In this way, the demand for men, like that for any other commodity, regulates the production of men.

-The demand=
+The demand:
 - quickens the supply when it goes on too slowly, and stops it when it advances too fast,
 - regulates the population growth in all countries=

-It makes the population growth=
+It makes the population growth:
 - rapidly progressive in North America,
 - slow and gradual in Europe, and
 - stationary in China.